flo-sti/cyano-backscatter/README.md

-# cyano-backscatter
+# Analysis of Backscatter oscillations of Cyanobacteria
-This repository contains the jupyter notebook for an analysis of the backscatter oscillations of \textit{Synechocystis} sp.
+This repository contains the jupyter notebook for an analysis of the backscatter oscillations of<\br>*Synechocystis* sp.
 PCC 6803 WT and knockout mutants.

 MORE HERE LATER